mbalos16/mbalos16/README.md

 #### Supervised

-- [Datamecum Dataton](https://docs.google.com/presentation/d/1EDDbKSY5zzrLBYdYQrRcz3SuSAGo0B7NHvDc3C-132A/edit?usp=sharing) - Capstone project competition between the third promotion students of the Intensive Program in Data Science by DATAMECUM consisting of building a supervised model to predict a binary class.
+- [Datamecum Dataton](https://docs.google.com/presentation/d/1EDDbKSY5zzrLBYdYQrRcz3SuSAGo0B7NHvDc3C-132A/edit?usp=sharing) - Capstone project competition between the third promotion students of the Intensive Program in Data Science by DATAMECUM, consisting of building a supervised model to predict a binary class.

 ### `Web / App Development`